Our Sunday morning services start at 10:30am, and are usually about one and a quarter hours.

 Sunday is our main day at the start of the week, when we all meet together as a church family from diverse backgrounds.
-About a hundred of us meet together for the morning meeting (and roughly half that number in the evening).
+About a hundred of us meet together for the morning meeting.
 Many visitors comment that the welcome is friendly and genuine, the atmosphere warm and inviting, and the service itself informal yet sincere and joyful.
 It is a place where family, friends and visitors meet; a place to encourage and build each other up in the faith; a place of love and friendship.
 The name 'Bethesda' means 'house of mercy'.

 We come to praise and worship God, to be led together in prayers, and to read and learn from the Bible.
 The message of the Bible, God's word, the 'gospel' (which means 'good news') is never outdated.
 Yes, the language has changed since the early translation, but the Bible never changes.
-At Bethesda, we seek to apply the Bible to our lives practically and spiritually, with the help of a 25-minute meaningful and relevant Biblical sermon (which is often about half an hour).
+At Bethesda, we seek to apply the Bible to our lives practically and spiritually, with the help of a meaningful and relevant Biblical sermon (which is often about half an hour).

 We also sing joyfully a mixture of a few Christian hymns and modern songs accompanied by accomplished musicians.
 All the words are displayed on the screen, but hymn books are also available, as are Bibles.

-During the Sunday morning services, there are groups available for younger children to participate in.
+During the Sunday morning services, there are groups available for children to participate in.
 There is a crèche for babies and toddlers aged up to 3 years.
-Children over 3 are invited to join us for the first part of our service, and then for 3 to 11-year-olds, 'Mini-Zone' provides activities, arts and crafts, Bible stories, teaching and games; and there is 'Y-Zone' for the over-11s.
+Children usually join us for the first part of our service, and then for 3 to 11-year-olds, 'Mini-Zone' provides activities, arts and crafts, Bible stories, teaching and games; and there is 'Y-Zone' for the over-11s.

 If you are a visitor to our church then you are more than welcome!
 You will be welcomed at the entrance; please let us know if we can help you in any way.